-And when in recent history was having sex with a minor NOT a criminal offense?
+And when in recent history has having sex with a minor NOT a criminal offense?
 When was statutory rape merely a civil offense?
 It sounds like an “it’s-not-our-fault, let’s-blame-the-victim” excuse for not doing what was right.
-All the Church seems to be offering is excuses, no justice, no reforms, just excuses.
-The Church covering it up for so many years makes it all the more reprehensible.
+All the Church seems to be offering is excuses, not justice, not reforms, just excuses.
+That the Church has been covering it up for so many years makes it all the more reprehensible.
 “For nothing is hidden that will not become evident, nor anything secret that will not be known and come to light.”
 (Luke 8:17).
 People who preach the Gospels should actually read them and make an honest effort to abide by them.
 If you don’t practice what you preach, you’re a hypocrite and a liar.

 “A King may move a man, a father may claim a son, but remember that even when those who move you be Kings, or men of power, your soul is in your keeping alone.
 When you stand before God, you cannot say, ‘But I was told by others to do thus.’
 Or that, ‘Virtue was not convenient at the time.’
 This will not suffice.
 Remember that.”

 - Father Benedict Groeschel, American Friar, Claims Teens Seduce Priests In Some Sex Abuse Cases, The Huffington Post | Religion, 30 August 2012